Year 1 of the Age of Blood

 “Ah…” His mind blanked for a moment.
 What can I tell them other than the obvious?
 He looked long at Ember, counting every scar and open wound in her ragged pelt.
-Her dull pink fur hung off her skeletal frame, making her look even smaller.
-The Fire-Wolf who stood before Oak now was a stark contrast to the boisterous and hopeful Wolf he had first met, the one who fought with every fiber of her being for the sake of her beloved land and spent all her time helping her fellow soldiers.
+Her dull pink fur hung off her skeletal frame.
+Already small for a Fire-Wolf, her emaciated form made her look even smaller.
+The Fire-Wolf who stood before Oak now was a stark contrast to the boisterous and hopeful wolf he had first met, the one who fought with every fiber of her being for the sake of her beloved land and spent all her time helping her fellow soldiers.

 Now she only fought because she had nothing left to live for, and any time she had outside of battle was spent staring at the horizon, waiting for her next orders.

-A Wolf of her age should be well into an apprenticeship, Oak thought.
+A wolf of her age should be well into an apprenticeship, Oak thought.
 The names and faces of many more soldiers flashed through his mind.
-All of them…they’re far too young to die like this.
+All of them…they are far too young to die like this.

 He thought of his own daughter, lost shortly after his mate, and he clenched his jaw.

-“It won’t end here,” Oak said under his breath.
-If I’m to die here, then I will die as the King I am supposed to be.
+“It will not end here,” Oak said under his breath.
+If I am to die here, then I will die as the King I am supposed to be.
 He raised his head, feeling more like a confident leader than he had in months.
 “I will speak with them now,” he said in a louder voice.

 Ember nodded and gave a short howl, calling the army’s attention to the Earth King standing above them.
 Oak waited a few moments before beginning.

 Watch me, he thought, directing the prayer to spirits of the fallen leaders.
-I’ll join you soon, but I’ll leave a legacy for others to follow.
+I will join you soon, but I will leave a legacy for others to follow.